PranshuS27/twiCe/README.md

 Named twiCe after a very good kpop group :^)

-## Credits
-Robert Nystorm's book https://craftinginterpreters.com/a-map-of-the-territory.html was very helpful, I followed the general layout that he gave, I did try to write most of it myself, and implemented some of the challenges (planning to do the others later)

 ## Technical Stuff

 I used a tree walk interpreter, and created a repl for it too.
 Or you could just use a file if you want but that's not tested.
 Currently supports object orientation and inheritance.